opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

 * `nodes` -
   List of node objects.
 Structure is documented below.

-* `status` -
-  Return value.
-100: The operation, such as instance creation, is in progress.
-200: The cluster is available.
-303: The cluster is unavailable.

 * `updated` -
   Last modification time of a cluster.
 The format is ISO8601:
   CCYY-MM-DDThh:mm:ss.